Pye TVT

 Both ITV and the BBC were moving over to 625 line transmissions but had to maintain the existing 405 line system.
 The BBC designed a 625 to 405 converter and TVT built around 100 under license.

 Philips now had a controlling interest in Pye and set about rationalising the Broadcast side of its business.
 In 1971 the Transmitter and Studio businesses were centralised in Cambridge.
-This was a life saver for the Studio business as it did not have a colour camera and Philips had the hugely successful LDK3 which was developed its camera centre in Breda.
+This was a life saver for the Studio business as it did not have a colour camera and Philips had the hugely successful LDK3 which was developed in its camera centre in Breda.

 625 to 405 line store converter